globus/globus-compute/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to execute a function on a remote endpoint, Globus Compute
-requires that functions explictly state all dependencies within the
+requires that functions explicitly state all dependencies within the
 function body.
 It also requires that any dependencies (e.g., libraries,
 modules) are available on the endpoint on which the function will
 execute.
 For example, in the following function, we explicitly import